Pain Management Department

 Our nurses will assess your pain, give you education and pain treatments.
 Our nurses can help answer questions you have about treatments or medicines.
 Our nurses also will work with you in our pain programs, focusing on mindfulness and medicines.

 Our physiotherapist will have time to explain what is happening when your body is in pain and how that can impact how you move and use your body.
 They can assess how you are moving and help you find more comfortable ways to move and use your body.
 They can help you get back to doing things that are important to you like exercise, work, or hobbies.
-They can work with you face to face in the hospital or via telehealth and within group pain management programs and exercise groups.
+They can work with you 1 to 1 either face to face in the hospital or via telehealth and within group pain management programs and exercise groups.

 Our clinical psychologists will explore how you are coping with your pain and its impact on your life (mood, stress, sleep, family, work and leisure activities).
 They can help you manage unhelpful thoughts that cause distress and lead you away from what you want to be doing.
 They can help you learn effective strategies for managing pain, such as pacing activities, meditation and flare-up planning.